 Total | 29 100.00

 So they’re all adults, but there are no other obvious patterns.
-One plausible explanation is that these people had losses on investments.
+One plausible explanation is that these people had losses on investments and thus ended up with a negative value for total income.
 However, in order to lose money on investments you have to have investments.
-So if that’s the explanation, these people may have substantial wealth even though they have negative incomes in this particular year.
-This is problematic if you plan to use income as a proxy for broader socio-economic status.
+If that’s the explanation, these people may have substantial wealth even though they have negative incomes in this particular year.
+That’s problematic if you plan to use income as a proxy for broader socio-economic status.
 You might consider changing negative values of income to missing.

 Who are the people who marked “Other” for race?
 (Look at the distributions of other variables for the people who have “Other” for race.)